 - Review Five Stage Consulting Process & Primary Tools Used in Each Stage:

 - creating awareness of need for consulting assistance

 - negotiating the relationship

 - forming preliminary conclusions, recommendations and action plan

 - Creating transparency on what you are providing as a “deliverable product” from the engagement; focus on benefits from advising process versus product sale

-- Alternative strategies for implementation and use of facilitators
+- Alternative strategies for implementing recommendations and using facilitators

 - Communicating to prospective clients the cost/benefit relationships of investing in this process